Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 Ventricular tachycardia may result from serious heart disease.
-Occasionally, it can occur in children with otherwise normal hearts or those with a congenital heart defect .
+It can occur in children with otherwise normal hearts or those with a congenital heart defect .

-Specialized tests, including an intracardiac electrophysiologic procedure, may be needed to evaluate the tachycardia as well as the effectiveness of medications that treat it.
-Other possible treatment options include radiofrequency ablation and surgery to place an implantable cardiac defibrillator.
+Specialized tests, including an electrophysiology study, may be needed to evaluate the tachycardia as well as the effectiveness of medications that treat it.
+Other possible treatment options include cardiac ablation and surgery to place an implantable cardiac defibrillator.

 Some forms of ventricular tachycardia may not need treatment.

-Bradycardia is a heart rate that’s too slow.
+Bradycardia is a slower than normal heart rate.

-What’s considered too slow depends a few factors, including your child’s age.
+What’s considered too slow depends on a few factors, including your child’s age.

 A newborn usually won’t have a heart rate under 80 beats a minute.
 An athletic teenager could have a normal resting heart rate as low as 50 beats a minute.